History of Qantas: Privatisation: 1992 to 2006

 The Australian Government sold the domestic carrier Australian Airlines to Qantas in August 1992, giving it access to the national domestic market for the first time in its history.
 The purchase saw the introduction of the Boeing 737 and Airbus A300 to the fleet, though the A300s were soon retired.
 Qantas was privatised in March 1993, with British Airways taking a 25% stake in the airline for A$665 million.
 After a number of delays, the remainder of the Qantas float proceeded in 1995.
 The public share offer took place in June and July of that year, with the government receiving A$1.45 billion in proceeds.
 The remaining shares were disposed of in 1995–96 and 1996–97.
 Investors outside Australia took a strong interest in the float, securing 20% of the stock which, together with British Airways' 25% holding, meant that, once floated on the stock exchange, Qantas was 55% Australian-owned and 45% foreign-owned.
 By law, Qantas must be at least 51% Australian-owned, and the level of foreign ownership is constantly monitored.

 In 1998, Qantas co-founded the Oneworld alliance with American Airlines, British Airways, Canadian Airlines, and Cathay Pacific.
 The alliance commenced operation in February 1999, with Iberia Airlines and Finnair joining later that year.
 Oneworld markets itself at the premium travel market, offering passengers a larger network than each airline could on its own.
 The airlines also work together to provide operational synergies to keep costs down.

 Qantas ordered twelve Airbus A380-800s in 2000, with options for twelve more.
 Eight of these options were exercised in 2006, bringing firm orders to twenty.
 Qantas is the third airline to receive A380s, after Singapore Airlines and Emirates.
+As part of the order, Qantas also confirmed a place for 15 A330's in its fleet, divided among 7 -200 and 6 -300 variants.
+The first of '330s began trickling in during 2002.

 The main domestic competitor to Qantas, Ansett Australia, collapsed on 14 September 2001.
 Market share for Qantas immediately neared 90%, with the relatively new budget airline Virgin Blue holding the remainder.
 To capitalise on this event, Qantas ordered Boeing 737-800 aircraft, obtaining them a mere three months later.

 This unusually short time between order and delivery was possible due to the 11 September 2001 attacks in the United States; the subsequent downturn in the US aviation market meant American Airlines no longer needed the 737-800 aircraft it had ordered.
 The delivery positions were reassigned to Qantas on condition the aircraft remained in American Airlines configuration for later possible lease purposes.